Here are my other Brazos Bend

 Not long after, the otter (probably the same one) appeared on Otter Island.

-I was able to shoot a short video clip before I lost sight of it behind
+I was able to shoot a short video clip before I lost

 a tree.
 The other image below is a frame from the video.
 Click this link